cstanislawski/awf-base/README.md

 1. Heavy concurrent database operations on different unique tables
 2. 1000 concurrent lightweight operations
 3. 1000 concurrent heavy operations
-4. Sourcing workflows / workflow templates from a git repository.
+4. Sourcing workflows / workflow templates from a git repository
-5. Multiple workflows depending on each other (A -> B -> D,  A -> C -> D etc).
+5. Multiple workflows depending on each other (A -> B -> D,  A -> C -> D etc)
 6. Worklows integration with Vault with some tasks
 7. Large scale integration with Vault
 8. Seeding of one job from  one git repository